Blue suitcase on tropical beach with palm trees, perfect for Dominican Republic packing list

 • Travel Insurance

 It’s always a smart idea to have travel insurance.
 It helps if you need medical care, miss a flight, or lose luggage.
+You can compare options and find what fits your trip on our Travel Insurance for the Dominican Republic page.

 • Driver’s License